 Its creation was the monoauricular stethoscope that consisted of a kind of initial funnel, made with sheets of resistant material and finally, a wooden instrument similar to a flute which he called a cylinder and later, stethoscope.

 Auscultation is the action of listening to visceral acoustic phenomena.
 These are vibratile energy that emanates from elastic bodies.
 Acoustic phenomena are divided into: a) Tone: it is the most elementary, a simple vibration. b) Sound: more complex, more vibrations, but with a dominant one. c) Noise: a complex and heterogeneous phenomenon

 In the market there are two types of stethoscopes, acoustic or mechanical and electronic, however in this guide only reference will be made to acoustics.
 Within the group of acoustics, two types can be distinguished mainly: Pinard stethoscopes and biauricular or conventional stethoscope.

 Biauricular or conventional stethoscope

-Stethoscopes are made up of the following parts that, together, transfer the acoustic information from the body surface to the examiner’s ears: It consists of rubber tubes that end in two olive trees that adapt to the ear and also these tubes link with another which contains a diaphragm and a bell which amplify the auscultation sounds, it is essential for the correct measurement of blood pressure in conjunction with the sphygmomanometer.
+Stethoscopes are made up of the following parts that, together, transfer the acoustic information from the body surface to the examiner’s ears: It consists of rubber tubes that end in two olive trees that adapt to the ear and also these tubes link with another which contains a diaphragm and a hoods which amplify the auscultation sounds, it is essential for the correct measurement of blood pressure in conjunction with the sphygmomanometer.